 Pre-exposure vaccination for rabies is advised for everyone but is particularly important if you intend to have contact with animals and/or are likely to be more than 24 hours away from medical help.
 Ideally three doses should be taken over a minimum of 21 days, although there is now an accelerated course given on days 0, 3 and 7, with a booster at a year if time is short.
 The more pre-exposure doses of vaccine you have, the less post-exposure treatment you will need.

 Tell the doctor if you have had two or more doses of the pre-exposure vaccine, as this will change the treatment you receive.
 If you have had all three doses then you will no longer need to have RIG and will probably only need a couple of doses of vaccine, ideally given three days apart.
-If you have had two doses of rabies vaccine pre-exposure, then in most cases you won’t need RIG but would still need to get five post-exposure doses of rabies vaccine over about 28 days.
+If you have had two doses of rabies vaccine pre-exposure, then in most cases you won’t need RIG but would still need to get four to five post-exposure doses of rabies vaccine over about 28 days.
 Anyone who is immunosuppressed needs to take specialist advice.
 And remember that, if you do contract rabies, mortality is 100% and death from rabies is probably one of the worst ways to go.

 Rocky mountain spotted fever